 Most people with gastroenteritis recognise this from their typical symptoms and they do not usually need to see a doctor or to seek medical advice.
 Symptoms are often quite mild and commonly get better within a few days without any medical treatment.

 However, in some circumstances, you may need to see a doctor when you have gastroenteritis (see below about when to seek medical advice).
-The doctor may ask you questions about recent travel abroad, if you have been in contact with someone with similar symptoms, or if you have recently taken antibiotics or been admitted to hospital.
+The doctor may ask you questions about recent travel abroad, if you have been in contact with someone with similar symptoms, or if you have recently taken antibiotic medication or been admitted to hospital.
 This is to look for possible causes of your gastroenteritis.
 The doctor will also usually check you for signs of dehydration.
 They may check your temperature, pulse and blood pressure.
-They may also examine your abdomen to look for any tenderness.
+They may also examine your tummy (abdomen) to look for any tenderness.

 Tests are not usually needed.
-However, if you are particularly unwell, have bloody stools, have recently travelled abroad, are admitted to hospital, or your symptoms are not getting better, then your doctor may ask you to collect a stool sample.
+However, if you are particularly unwell, have bloody stools (faeces), have recently travelled abroad, are admitted to hospital, or your symptoms are not getting better, your doctor may ask you to collect a stool sample.
 This can then be examined in the laboratory to look for the cause of the infection.

 When should I seek medical advice?